MoldyMacaroniX/gd-website/src/posts/ultimate-destruction-remake.md

 # My Geometry Jump Remake

-I tried to stay true to RobTop's style while also not limiting myself, which was a vert fun challenge.
+I tried to stay true to RobTop's style while also not limiting myself, which was a very fun challenge.
 Ultimately, the result was [The Seventh Day](https://gdbrowser.com/77911546).

 ## Music